Peer Mentorship Program

 A match closes when:

-- Someone feels ready to move on, or
+- Someone feels ready to move on

 - The match has run its course